16 High-Calorie Foods For Your Picky Toddler

 Yes.
 It is totally normal for toddlers to go through a phase of loss of appetite (12).

 A child’s weight is not an indicator of their health.
 However, if you are concerned that your child is not gaining weight, changing their diet may help resolve this issue.
 Offering high-calorie foods to toddlers will help them gain weight.
-Since children have a small appetite, offer foods such as french toast, muffins, fried potatoes, and bananas at regular intervals.
+Since children have a small appetite, offer finger foods for toddlers such as french toast, muffins, fried potatoes, and bananas at regular intervals.
 Further, add good fats, full-fat dairy products, smoothies, energy bars, and potatoes, to your child’s diet.
 Most importantly, choose healthy snacks and avoid packaged juices, cakes, cookies, etc. Talk to your doctor if you have any questions about your child’s weight and diet.

 Infographic: High-Calorie Diet For Weight Gain In Toddlers